 3.1.
 Single-Story Floor Plan

-Mostly, ranch homes have single-story floor plans with all the rooms, placed on the ground level itself.
+Mostly, ranch homes have single-story floor plans with all the rooms placed on the ground level itself.

 Unlike the modern home’s traditional features or a two-floor villa, the ranch homes have a finished basement space with an attached garage for spacious storage.
-They also have a devoted patio space, for all ‘outdoorsy,’ activities.
+They also have a devoted patio space for all ‘outdoorsy’ activities.

 3.2.
 Open Floor Plan

-Also, it is straight, rectangular, L or U-shaped.
-There is no separation between the rooms and interior and exterior space.
+For example, the living space and the dining room are not separated in ranch houses.
 But, if you want to separate the rooms, you can use room dividers or partitions.

 3.3.
 Low Pitched Roof